badd-labs/badd-labs/labs/B1/README.md

 Exercise 6.
 Security Hardening against Pool Theft
 ---

-Consider an Alice who called `swapXY` (the Withdrawal step) but did not call `approve` (the Deposit step).
+Consider Alice who called `swapXY` (the Withdrawal step) but did not call `approve` (the Deposit step).
 In practice, this behavior can be due to Alice being an adversarial user who wants to steal tokens from the pool.

 Extend your pool SC from the previous exercises to defend the pool against theft.
 Specifically, a standalone call to the `swapXY` without `approve` does not transfer any tokens.
 That is (`P` is the Pool CA):